By: Marilyn L. Davis

 Altering Just One Aspect Makes a Difference

 This ability to choose allows us to change our old behaviors, attitudes, and actions and begin the process of inner recovery.
 When I think about all the character defects and negative aspects I operated from in my addiction I’m surprised that anyone had anything to do with me.
 Self-centered in the extreme, arrogant in that I would not listen to the caring advice of family and friends, I justified all of my actions.
 The other was manipulation.
 I’m surprised I didn’t lose more family and friends with my attitude.

-A caring counselor said to me, “Can you not use today and make an effort to change one aspect of yourself?”
+A caring counselor said to me, “Can you just make some effort today and change one aspect of yourself?”

 One Simple Alteration Each Day

 I knew there were people in my group that were struggling with their written assignments, so I volunteered to read with them and help by writing their answers to some questions.
 It was a small gesture on my part, but for those who had difficulty reading and writing, I could tell that they were appreciative.